pvictordev/chatzen/README.md

 ## Features

-ChatZen offers a range of features to enhance your chat experience:
+Chatzen offers a range of features to enhance your chat experience:

 1. **Real-Time Messaging**: Chat with friends and colleagues in real-time, making conversations feel natural and engaging.